Diablohu/tweet-shot/README.md

 # tweet-shot

-Take a screenshot of a tweet and download all media from it
+Take a screenshot of a tweet and download all media from it.

 ## Install